wesbos/es6-articles/09 - Default Function Arguments.md

 function calculateBill(total, tax, tip) {
     return total + (total * tax) + (total * tip);
 }
 ```

-From that, we can return the total, the tax, and the tip rate.
+From that, we can return the total amount of hte bill.

-By the way, if you think I'm going to cheap out on you for not tipping on the tax amount, get out of here, I don't want to talk to you.

 Then we'll make a new variable called `totalBill`, and we'll use our new function, to figure out how much all of that costs.